-Keep in mind, that men need to take care of their feet properly also to avoid problems – maybe nix the polish step?
+Keep in mind, that men need to take care of their feet properly also to avoid problems.
 Take it away Tawni!

 Tawni: I didn’t enter the world of pedicures until after I was married, and then I realized what I had been missing for most of my life!
 I had always thought that a pedicure was just getting your toenails painted, but it is soooo much more than that.
 Of course, a good pedicure can really add up ($$$), so a real professional showed us how to do your own at home!
 Side-note: Pedicures aren’t just for women.
 It’s important for everyone to take care of their feet, including you men out there!
 You don’t have to paint your toenails, but doing everything else will help your skin and feet so much.
 And no, it’s NOT girly!

-For an at-home pedicure you will need the following supplies everything can be found at Walmart, a beauty supply store and/or Amazon: –
+For an at-home pedicure you will need the following supplies (click for easy access to Amazon links)

 Foot spa or large bowl big enough for both feet to fit in comfortably

-Exfoliator (such as a foot paddle or Pedegg.
+Exfoliator (such as a foot paddle.
 Try to avoid using pumice stones.)

 Nail polish remover with acetone (if removing nail polish)

 If you are also going to paint your toenails you will need:

 Base coat & top coat, here’s a combination